moodle/devdocs/docs/guides/javascript/reactive/index.md

 #### Private methods inside the mutations library

-Javascript is famous for not having private methods.
+JavaScript is famous for not having private methods.
 This means all the methods inside the mutations library will be accessible by the Reactive Instance.
 To prevent components from dispatch private methods the Reactive instance "dispatch" method will raise an expectation in some cases.

 Mutation names that components cannot dispatch: